 Crunchy, sweet Sugared Pecans.
 Make your own sweet spiced nuts for the holidays.
 These are the perfect addition to a cheese board and make a wonderful old-fashioned stocking stuffer.
 Always appreciated by those who enjoy the finer things in life!

 I never met a pecan I didn’t like.
 But Sugared Pecans?
 Now we’re talkin’.
-I have a dear friend in the south whose daddy owns pecan trees.
+I have a southern friend whose daddy owns pecan trees.
 Can you even imagine?
 I can’t, living in the north as I do.